A degree in economics provides you with an array of subject-specific and transferable skills highly sought after by employers

 Skills for your CV

-However, you'll also have developed valuable transferable skills:
+You'll also developed valuable transferable skills including:

 - communication - presenting findings and explaining complex data;